Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 ~~~~~
 vviewparams [-scale [s]] [-eye [x y z]] [-at [x y z]] [-up [x y z]] [-proj [x y z]] [-center x y] [-size sx]
 ~~~~~
-Gets or sets current view parameters.
+Gets or sets the current view parameters.
 * If called without arguments, all view parameters are printed.
 * The options are:
-*   -scale [s]    : prints or sets viewport relative scale.
+*   -scale [s]    : prints or sets the relative scale of viewport.
-*   -eye [x y z]  : prints or sets eye location.
+*   -eye [x y z]  : prints or sets the eye location.
-*   -at [x y z]   : prints or sets center of look.
+*   -at [x y z]   : prints or sets the view center.
-*   -up [x y z]   : prints or sets direction of up vector.
+*   -up [x y z]   : prints or sets the up vector direction.
-*   -proj [x y z] : prints or sets direction of look.
+*   -proj [x y z] : prints or sets the view direction.
-*   -center x y   : sets location of center of the screen in pixels.
+*   -center x y   : sets the screen center location in pixels.
 *   -size [sx]    : prints viewport projection width and height sizes or changes the size of its maximum dimension.

 @subsubsection occt_draw_4_2_14  vchangeselected